scandum/rotate/README.md

 Conjoined Triple Reversal Rotation
 ----------------------------------
-The conjoined triple reversal rotation (aka contrev rotation) is derived from the triple reversal rotation.
+The conjoined triple reversal rotation (aka trinity rotation) is derived from the triple reversal rotation.
 Rather than three seperate reversals it conjoins the three reversals, improving locality.
-It skips the contrev rotation and performs an auxiliary rotation on stack memory if the smallest side is smaller than 8 elements.
+Optionally, if the smallest side is smaller than 8 elements it skips the trinity rotation and performs an auxiliary rotation on stack memory.
 ```c
 ┌──────────────────────────┬─────────────────┐
 │ 1  2  3  4  5  6  7  8  9│10 11 12 13 14 15│